 The figure below shows a comparison of lags for global viewers watching a live stream pushed by a host in UAE to the UAE cache node.
 You can see that the lags remain low when the stream is accelerated via QUIC.

 In addition to technical architectures and solutions, resource reserves are also critical to live broadcasting services.
 Without the support of global resources, all technologies are merely theories.
 Tencent Cloud has put in place a globalization strategy and made long-term investments in the overseas market.
 As we can see in the Tencent Cloud global node distribution chart at the start of the document, Tencent Cloud has built more than 1,300 transmission nodes in over 50 countries and regions, with a total bandwidth of 100+ Tbps across 50+ global ISP partners and 200+ overseas cache nodes.
 In addition, Tencent Cloud works with multiple ISPs in the same region, ensuring there are at least 3 copies of disaster recovery backup data available in each egress to achieve service stability and reliability.

 The Global LVB service can be directly activated in the LVB Console

-Go to the LVB Console, select Domain Management in the navigation bar, and click Add Domain.
+Go to the LVB Console, select Domain Management on the left sidebar, and click Add Domain.

 In the pop-up window, select the type as Playback Domain, select the corresponding Acceleration Region, and enter the Domain Name that needs to be accelerated.